-General Agency Commission and Servicing Agreement.
-We have a General Agency Commission and Servicing Agreement with American Equity Investment Service Company (the Service Company), wholly-owned by the Company's chairman, whereby, the Service Company acts as a national supervisory agent with responsibility for paying commissions to our agents.
-Under the terms of the original agreement, the Service Company was required to pay the greater of (a) 5% of the premiums we collected on the sale of certain annuity products, or (b) 50% of the agent's commissions payable by us on the sale of those same policies.
-In return, we agreed to pay quarterly renewal commissions to the Service Company equal to ...3875% of the premiums we received on policies that still remain in force.
-The Agreement terminates on June 30, 2005 or earlier should certain criteria be met.
+AUDIT COMMITTEE David S. Mulcahy, Chair Harley A. Whitfield John M. Matovina General Agency Commission and Servicing Agreement.
+We have a General Agency Commission and Servicing Agreement with American Equity Investment Service Company (the "Service Company"), wholly-owned by our chairman, whereby, the Service Company acts as a national supervisory agent with responsibility for paying commissions to our agents.
+Under the terms of the original agreement, the Service Company was required to pay the greater of (a) 5% of the premiums collected by the Company on the sale of certain annuity products, or (b) 50% of the agent's commissions payable by us on the sale of those same policies.
+In return, we agreed to pay quarterly renewal commissions to the Service Company equal to ..3875% of the premiums received by us on policies that still remain in force.

 On December 31, 1997, we amended the Agreement to provide for the payment of 100% of the agents' commissions by the Service Company for policies issued from July 1, 1997 through December 31, 1997.
-In return, we agreed to pay the Service Company quarterly renewal commissions of .7% of the premiums received by the Company before January 1, 1998 that still remain in force, and .325% for in-force amounts received thereafter.
+In return, we agreed to pay the Service Company quarterly renewal commissions of .7% of the premiums received by us before January 1, 1998 that still remain in force, and .325% for in-force amounts received thereafter.
 The revised quarterly renewal commission schedule commenced December 31, 1997.
-For policies issued from January 1, 1998 through August 31, 1999, the original agreement remains in effect and, accordingly, we pay renewal commissions of .325% of the premiums received on such policies which remain in force.
+For policies issued from January 1, 1998 through August 30, 1999, the original agreement remains in effect and, accordingly, we pay renewal commissions of .325% of the premiums received on such policies which remain in force.

-On June 30, 1999, we further amended the Agreement to provide for the payment of 30% of agents' commissions by the Service Company for policies issued on or after September 1, 1999, and we agreed to pay the Service Company quarterly renewal commissions of .25% for in force amounts received thereafter.
-The above-described amendments to the General Agency Commission and Servicing Agreement resulted from the ability and willingness of the Service Company to assume differing levels of commitments under the General Agency Commissions and Servicing Agreement.
-We did not request services under this agreement during 2001.
+On June 30, 1999, we amended the Agreement to provide for the payment of 30% of agents' commissions by the Service Company for policies issued on or after September 1, 1999, and we agreed to pay the Service Company quarterly renewal commissions of .25% for in-force amounts received thereafter.